-A key part of our advocacy work involves making submissions to Parliament and government departments on key policy and legislative changes, and ensuring the perspectives of marginalised and vulnerable people are heard.
+A key part of our advocacy work involves making submissions to Parliament and government departments on key policy and legislative changes, and based on Catholic social teaching ensuring the perspectives of marginalised and vulnerable people are heard.

 You can search for and download all submissions using our resources filter page or download some of our recent submissions below:

 The issues we choose to make submissions on are generally based on:

 Whether the issue has been set as an advocacy priority for Caritas in accord with the strategic goals.